About neural tube defects

 Preventing neural tube defects: folate

-Getting enough folate before and during pregnancy can prevent many neural tube defects.
+Getting enough folate before and during pregnancy can help to prevent many neural tube defects.
 Folate is essential to the development of the brain, spine and nerves.
 Folate is safe.
 It’s present in our diet, especially in green leafy vegetables, liver and wholegrain cereals.

 Taking folate supplements before and during pregnancy can help.